google-site-verification=2uXaM2BVrTJ0jlZ3JmIPwb8vu26mWVQOJbD_vkr_RLA

 While I prefer to patronize my local hobby shops I know that not everybody has one and that brick and motar stores may not carry everything one needs.
 So here's a list of good places to shop online for kits and supplies.
 I've done business with all of these retailers.

-If you can read this, you can read The CORE's banner - it says it all!
+If you can read this, you can read THE CORE's banner - it says it all!
 This is your comic book home away from home.
 The owner, Mike Blanchard, also hosts a ginormous annual Halloween party at the store.
 If you're ever anywhere near Cedar Falls, you need to stop in!
-Tell Mike I sent ya. ;)

 Steve Iverson's CultTVman's Hobby Shop has a huge selection of model kits, aftermarket parts, photetch sets, lighting, you name it.
 And then some.